 In our Academic Material section of our website, we provide an online educational resource for Young Ophthalmologists (YO's) with a vast array of useful material including:

 In our Fellowship section, we offer useful advice aimed at guiding and supporting YO's who are considering undertaking a local or international fellowship in one of the many sub-specialty areas of Ophthalmology.
 This is in the form of articles written as guides to applying for a fellowship, useful contacts for South African Ophthalmologists who have previously completed fellowships and advertisements for local and international fellowship opportunities.

 Private Practise Advice and Employment Opportunities for YO's

 The Private Practice Section provides useful articles with guidance on specialist registration, starting a private practice, useful forms and documents to assist in private practice setup and management

 As young ophthalmologists (YO’s) who have been called into this vocation we lovingly refer to as the ‘Queen of the Specialities,’ we have a responsibility both to our patients and to society at large to rally behind worthy causes in our field of expertise.
 Through this OSSA YO advocacy platform we hope to unite and strengthen the voice and efforts of young ophthalmologists in their endeavors to improve eye care services in South Africa in areas where there is need for change.

-Get in touch with a medical practitioner.
-Simply search for a fellow practitioner below...
+Get in touch with a South African Ophthalmologist.
+Simply search for a practitioner below...